DangoWeb/CommTrackr/README.md

       // Custom handler function for processing commission data
       // This function is called when a commission is created
-      // You can implement your own logic here, such as saving to a database },
+      // You can implement your own logic here, such as saving to a database
+      // data contains the commission fields data array
+      // Action metadata can be accessed via data.createdAt and data.createdBy },
     update: (req, data) => {
       // Custom handler function for updating commission data
       // This function is called when a commission is updated
-      // You can implement your own logic here, such as saving to a database },
+      // You can implement your own logic here, such as saving to a database
+      // data contains the updated commission object
+      // Action metadata can be accessed via data.updatedAt and data.updatedBy
+      // Updated fields can be accessed via data.fields },
     sync: (req) => {
       // Custom handler function for syncing user's commissions